Sam Carlson

-Samuel Carlson (born December 3, 1998) is an American professional baseball pitcher in the Seattle Mariners organization.
+Samuel Carlson (born December 3, 1998) is an American professional baseball pitcher who is a free agent.

 Amateur career

 Carlson attended Burnsville High School in Burnsville, Minnesota.
-During his senior year, Carlson had a jump in velocity, going from the 88–92 range to 93–97.
+During his senior year, Carlson had a jump in velocity, going from the 88–92 miles per hour range to 93–97.
 He posted a 0.93 ERA (9th in state and 2nd on Burnsville) and 53 strikeouts (28th in state) over 34 innings, and was named Minnesota Mr. Baseball.
-He committed to the University of Florida to play college baseball.
+He committed to play college baseball for the Florida Gators.